What is Surface Tension

 The Importance of Surface Tension

 This type of force plays a crucial role in many aspects of our lives.
 It is what allows plants to transport water and nutrients through their stems and leaves.
-It enables insects to walk on a water.
+It enables insects to walk on water.
 When we look into medicine, we apply it to create microfluidic devices for drug delivery and to study the behavior of cells and proteins.

 It is also responsible for the behavior of surfactants.
 As we earlier explained, they are molecules that reduce the surface tension of a liquid.
 Surfactants are found in many household products.
 These products can be detergents and soaps.
 We use them to enable more penetration in surfaces more easily.

-Its Effects in Our Daily Lives
+Surface Tension Definition: Effects in Our Daily Lives

 Surface tension plays a role in many everyday activities, from washing dishes to blowing bubbles.
 Soap and other cleaning agents can penetrate surfaces more easily and helps to remove dirt and grease.

 Additionally, it allows droplets to form on surfaces.
 We can see these droplets in the dew that forms on grass in the morning.
 It is what allows inkjet printers to create sharp, precise images.
 It also enables the formation of bubbles in carbonated beverages.

 Surface Tension Definition: Applications in Nature